 Prosecutors often pursue serious charges from the start in the Jennings, MO area, but that doesn’t mean those charges are final.
 We challenge assumptions, push back against overcharging, and negotiate from a position of strength.
 At the same time, we prepare every Jennings, MO case as if it will go to trial, because thorough preparation is what drives better outcomes, whether in the courtroom or at the negotiating table.

-Focused on One Thing: Protecting Your Future
+Client-Centered Approach Focused on Protecting Your Future

 A manslaughter charge in Jennings, MO can have lasting consequences beyond the courtroom.
 Our focus extends beyond resolving your case, we aim to protect your long-term future.
 With a dedicated Jennings, MO team available 24/7, we work to safeguard your freedom, your record, and your ability to move forward once the case is behind you.

-Manslaughter Defense Strategies in Jennings, MO
+Defending Manslaughter Charges in Jennings, MO

 Some of the most effective defense strategies in Jennings, MO include:

-- Unlawful Search and Seizure: If police violated your rights when collecting evidence, that evidence may be thrown out, which can significantly weaken the case against you.
+- Unlawful Search and Seizure: If police crossed the line when gathering evidence, that evidence could be thrown out.

-- Absence of Criminal Negligence: A simple mistake or accident isn’t enough for certain charges.
-The prosecution must prove a higher level of fault.
+- Absence of Criminal Negligence: A simple mistake isn’t enough.
+The State must show a higher level of fault.

-- Challenges to Causation: Being involved isn’t the same as being responsible.
-If other factors played a role, that can create reasonable doubt.
+- Challenges to Causation: Just because you were involved doesn’t mean you caused the death.
+If other factors played a role, that can create reasonable doubt or lead to reduced charges.

 A manslaughter charge in Jennings, MO can feel overwhelming, but it does not define what happens next.

-At Combs Waterkotte, we fight to protect your rights, your freedom, and your future.
+At Combs Waterkotte, we are committed to protecting your rights, defending your freedom, and guiding you through every step of the legal process.

 Call (314) 900-HELP or reach out online to schedule a case review with an experienced manslaughter defense lawyer in Jennings, MO.